 Annual fee: $550

-Editor’s Note: The information related to Chase Sapphire Preferred® Card has been collected by CreditSesame.com and has not been reviewed or provided by the issuer of this card.
+Disclaimer: All the information about the Chase Sapphire Preferred® Card has been collected independently by CreditSesame.com and has not been reviewed or provided by the issuer of this card.
 The Chase Sapphire Preferred® Card is not available through CreditSesame.com.

 Advertiser Disclosure: The credit card offers that appear on this site are from credit card companies from which this site may receive compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or all available credit card offers.
 Credit Sesame is an independent comparison service provider.
 Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
 The editorial content on this page (including, but not limited to, Pros and Cons) is not provided by any credit card issuer.
 Any opinions, analysis, reviews, or recommendations expressed here are author’s alone, not those of any credit card issuer, and have not been reviewed, approved or otherwise endorsed by any credit card issuer.
 All images and trademarks are the property of their respective owners.